InspiryThemes/realhomes-docs/docs/setup-social-login.md

 # Setup Social Login

+!!! note
+        Social Login feature is now available in both Classic and Modern designs.

 **Install** and **Activate** [WordPress Social Login plugin](https://wordpress.org/plugins/wordpress-social-login/).

 After activation, go to plugin settings and configure those for your desired social networks, As displayed in screenshot below.